If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 Chow down on delicious Korean food

-From Korean street food staples like mandu (Korean dumplings) and tteokbokki (spicy rice cakes) to more substantial Korean dishes like bibimbap and bulgogi, everything you crave will be all your fingertips here.
+From Korean street food staples like mandu (Korean dumplings) and tteokbokki (spicy rice cakes) to more substantial Korean dishes like bibimbap and bulgogi, everything you crave will be at your fingertips here.

 Looking for some of the best food in Seoul?
 Check out some of these top Insadong restaurants…